modelflows/modelflowsapp/_research/cfd-simulations/Accelerate CFD/Adaptive_prediction.md

 Long-horizon prediction of unsteady flows remains a major challenge in computational fluid dynamics (CFD).
 Full CFD simulations are accurate, but they are expensive when many time steps, operating conditions, or design iterations are required.
 Data-driven reduced-order models can strongly accelerate prediction, but their autoregressive errors may gradually accumulate, especially when the forecast horizon is long or when the flow regime changes.

 This work develops a **divergence-aware adaptive prediction framework** that couples an OpenFOAM-based CFD solver with a **proper orthogonal decomposition-deep learning (POD-DL)** surrogate model.
-The central idea is straightforward:

-> use the fast surrogate when it is reliable, and recall CFD only when the prediction begins to diverge.
+The workflow starts with high-fidelity CFD simulation.
+The generated CFD snapshots are used to train a reduced-order deep learning model.
+After training, the surrogate model is used to predict the flow evolution much faster than full CFD.
+During this online prediction stage, the framework continuously monitors whether the surrogate prediction is still reliable.
+If the prediction remains stable, the surrogate keeps running.
+If divergence or loss of reliability is detected, the framework automatically recalls the CFD solver, generates new high-fidelity snapshots, updates the training database, and retrains the surrogate model.

 The framework is designed for realistic online prediction scenarios, where future CFD ground truth is not available during deployment.
 Instead of comparing the prediction with reference data, the method monitors internal reliability indicators, especially ensemble uncertainty in the POD coefficient space.